 - Many hospices, nursing homes and assisted living facilities, especially those providing care for people with Alzheimer's disease, have staff and rooms devoted to respite care.

 - This special kind of assistance offers 24-hour care that emphasizes pain management and quality of life.
-Hospice of Cleveland Clinic's team, including physician, nurse, counselors, clergy, therapists, aides and volunteers, can provide hospice care as a respite service in your home, in a long-term care facility, or in the hospital.
+Cleveland Clinic Hospice's team, including physician, nurse, counselors, clergy, therapists, aides and volunteers, can provide hospice care as a respite service in your home, in a long-term care facility, or in the hospital.

 If you don't eat well, you won't be able to maintain your health, strength and ability to carry out daily activities.
 Besides providing you with an individualized nutrition plan, we also can provide information on: